liballeg/allegro5/README_sdl.txt

 Building
 --------

-Pass -D ALLEGRO_SDL=on to cmake to enable building for SDL2.
+Pass -D A5O_SDL=on to cmake to enable building for SDL2.

 Limitations